vanquyet94/nestjs-kafka-events/README.md

   }
 }
 ```

-The `KafkaService.emit()` method is also generic and can be used with custom types to stay type-safe.
+▶️ The `IKafkaEvent` interface and `emit()` method are generic can be used with custom types to stay type-safe.

 The idea behind using decorators for handling and producing events was to simplify the workflow when new schemas/events
 are introduced.
 By doing it this way, it's easy to fetch all schemas at application start up which are needed for the